BenS-DA/Employee-Fraud-SQL/README.md

 • Purchases of other than unleaded regular gasoline (sometimes unavoidable when pumps are out of service)

-• Charges with unusually high dollar amounts (infrequently higher than $100)
+• Charges with unusually high dollar amounts (most are under $100)

 • Multiple purchases made on the same day